karlyndiary/Mavens-Pizza-Sales-Insight/README.md

 * Store credit or points can be applied as discounts when purchasing pizzas.
 Additionally, by occasionally multiplying these points on random days, sales may experience an uplift.
 * To enhance Sunday revenue, think about reducing working hours to support employee well-being while also driving pizza sales through limited-time B1G1 flash sales.
 * Let customers design custom pizzas with up to 5 toppings.
 The best ones chosen by the top chef can be added to the menu, and the customer who created it can name the pizza, allowing for regular menu updates based on customer choices.
+* October consistently has the lowest revenue, likely due to its seasonal nature, with Halloween as a key factor.
+To leverage this, think about introducing Halloween-themed pizzas for the whole month or the week leading up to the event.
+If successful, this approach could extend to incorporating themed pizzas for other festivals too.
 *